BrandXX/brandxx.github.io/README.md

 2. Place images in the `/images` directory
 3. Avoid Zone.Identifier files in the repository
 4. Use the `ai-image` class for consistent styling
+5. Follow the consistent naming convention:
+   - Name images after their corresponding sections (e.g., `section-name-image.png`)
+   - This makes it clear which image belongs to which section
+   - Examples: `enterprise-grade-infrastructure-image.png`, `core-values-image.png`

 ### Styling Guidelines